Mariners don’t have enough in reserve, fall short against Houston

-In a duel between the Mariners’ Ross Detwiler and the Astros’ Framber Valdez, two pitchers who began the day expecting to start for their Class AAA teams, the Astros proved just a tad better.
+In a duel between the Mariners’ Ross Detwiler and the Astros’ Framber Valdez, two pitchers who began the day expecting to start for their Class AAA teams, the Astros proved just a tad better, getting a 3-2 victory.

 This was not going to be an ordinary baseball game.